Fort Assiniboine: History

 The new route was used by the York Factory Express.
-The old canoe route involved going far north-northeast up the Athabasca to Fort Chipewyan and then southeast through Methye Portage to Lake Winnipeg.
+The old canoe route involved going far north-northeast down the Athabasca to Fort Chipewyan and then southeast through Methye Portage to Lake Winnipeg.

 Though the fort never grew as large as some other Alberta forts, its role as a transportation hub and provision centre ensured its survival between the 1820s and 1880s.
 The fort burned to the ground after its abandonment by the HBC.
 No plans existed for its original layout, but, using clues from post administrators' log books and archaeological surveys, a replica was built on the site in 1980.
 It operates as a museum and friendship centre.

 In 1898, when the Chalmers, or Klondike Trail was cut through the Swan Hills, northwest of Fort Assiniboine to Lesser Slave Lake, the location again became a stopping point, with gold seekers crossing the river with a self-service ferry on their overland trek to the Yukon.

 The earliest homesteads in the area were filed in 1906 in the Holmes Crossing district (named for the ferryman William B. Holmes), across the Athabasca and downriver from Fort Assiniboine.
 Most came via Edmonton, by way of the Hudson's Bay Pack Trail, which had been widened by then to accommodate wagons and sleighs.
 The graded road only went to about 10 mi west of Morinville.
 By 1908 settlers crossed on the ferry and took up land north of the Athabasca River, including around the site of the old fort.
 The Fort Assiniboine post office was set up in 1910, operated, as was the practice, from a local homestead.
 Joseph Brewster was the first postmaster.
 A blacksmith's shop, and a store were soon built near the fort site.
 In 1914, the railway was built to Westlock, shortening the route on the trail significantly.